 3. Use The Balls Of Your Feet

 All of your weight should be placed on the balls of your feet instead of the heels of your feet.
 This will give you an ample amount of muscle strength, will contribute to your balance, and will allow your body to shift weight easily from one side to the other.

 Your body should be positioned low, with your back straight.
 With your knees bent and your weight already on the balls of your feet, this low positioning should come naturally.
 Your body will be bent at the waist and your upper body should hover over your lower body.
 This puts you in best stance possible to react quickly when a ball is shot your way.

 5. Glove out

 Your glove should not be tucked into your body.
-Hold your glove out low to the ground and position your other hand over it so you will be ready to catch the ball properly whether the hit be a grounder or a fly ball in your direction.
+Hold your glove out low to the ground and position your other hand over it so you will be ready to catch the ball properly whether the hit is a grounder or a fly ball in your direction.

 6. Loose Hands